deefdragon/otherjon/lesson2/lab2.md

 Assuming a random a random growth rate of the second account ($1000-$5000), and starting the first account at one penny ($0.01) write a function that determines how many weeks it takes the first account to outpace the second

-The expectation is that you Lookup and use the Math.random API from pkg.go.dev
+Extra credit: Lookup and use the Math.random API from pkg.go.dev to generate the starting value.